Daniel D. Woodland Sells 15,000 Shares of Entegris, Inc. (NASDAQ:ENTG) Stock

-Entegris, Inc. (NASDAQ:ENTG – Get Free Report) insider Daniel D. Woodland sold 15,000 shares of the stock in a transaction on Wednesday, July 3rd.
-The stock was sold at an average price of $140.00, for a total transaction of $2,100,000.00.
-Following the sale, the insider now directly owns 37,457 shares in the company, valued at $5,243,980.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Entegris, Inc. (NASDAQ:ENTG – Get Free Report) insider Daniel D. Woodland sold 15,000 shares of the company’s stock in a transaction dated Thursday, July 11th.
+The shares were sold at an average price of $145.00, for a total transaction of $2,175,000.00.
+Following the transaction, the insider now owns 37,457 shares in the company, valued at approximately $5,431,265.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Entegris Stock Performance

-Entegris (NASDAQ:ENTG – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
-The semiconductor company reported $0.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.61 by $0.07.
-Entegris had a return on equity of 11.94% and a net margin of 9.31%.
-The company had revenue of $771.03 million during the quarter, compared to analyst estimates of $769.24 million.
-The firm’s quarterly revenue was down 16.4% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.65 EPS.
-On average, equities research analysts forecast that Entegris, Inc. will post 3.25 EPS for the current year.
+Entegris (NASDAQ:ENTG – Get Free Report) last released its quarterly earnings data on Wednesday, May 1st.
+The semiconductor company reported $0.68 EPS for the quarter, topping the consensus estimate of $0.61 by $0.07.
+The company had revenue of $771.03 million during the quarter, compared to the consensus estimate of $769.24 million.
+Entegris had a net margin of 9.31% and a return on equity of 11.94%.
+Entegris’s revenue for the quarter was down 16.4% on a year-over-year basis.
+During the same period last year, the firm earned $0.65 EPS.
+Equities analysts forecast that Entegris, Inc. will post 3.25 earnings per share for the current year.

 Entegris Announces Dividend